mail-in-a-box/mailinabox/README.md

 In addition to above once finished you need to:

-    Goto https://<your domain>.<tld>, and make a admin account.
-By default you don't need to edit the advanced settings Once logged in, click the "Files" link beside the cloud in the top left corner and then click Apps button Goto the "External user support" and activate it, do the same thing with the mail app
+    Goto https://<your domain>.<tld>/cloud, and make an ownCloud admin account.
+By default you don't need to edit the advanced settings
+    Once logged in, click the "Files" link beside the cloud in the top left corner and then click Apps button Goto the "External user support" and activate it, do the same thing with the mail app